GuessWhoSamFoo/cookies/content/applications/media-servers/_index.md

 author:
   name: Linode
   email: docs@linode.com
+description: 'Media server software allows you to share audio and video files over the web.
+These guides show you how to install and configure media server software on your Linode.'
 keywords: ["audio", " video", " stream", " streaming", " media"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['communications/media-servers/']